 - 7. Why is it Important to Secure the Tarp’s Edges Well When I Pitch My Tent on Top? – FAQs

 4 Benefits of Putting a Tarp Under Your Tent – Do I Need a Tarp Under My Tent?

 You need a tarp under your tent if you want your tent to last as long as possible.
 However, using a tarp isn’t 100% necessary.

-Even though it’s not entirely necessary, numerous benefits come with placing a tarp under your tent.
-Tarps keep you warmer, drier, and they save you money, too.
+Even though it’s not entirely necessary, placing a tarp under your tent has numerous benefits.
+Tarps keep you warmer, and drier, and they save you money, too.